jordanwoodson/streaming-03-rabbitmq/README.md

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
 How do you know?
-As long as the process is running, we cannot use this terminal for other commands.
+    It will not terminate on its own, it requires a Keyboard interrupt As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages